Pelvic Organ Prolapse: Health, Help, Hope, and Healing

 Impact to Intimacy

 One aspect of pelvic organ prolapse that is significant and common is impact to intimacy.
-Coital incontinence (urine or stool leakage during intercourse), painful intercourse, or loss of intimate sensation can have considerable ramifications to relationships.
+Coital incontinence (urine or stool leakage during intercourse), painful intercourse, or loss of intimate sensation can result in considerable relationship ramification.
 Open communication between partners is ideal, but seldom occurs when awkward POP symptoms occur.
 Spontaneity is difficult to achieve and POP symptoms can create a considerable roadblock to communication.
 Women may be too embarrassed to disclose symptoms to their partners, and men may assume women are not engaging in intimacy because they have no interest.
 When a medical condition is not disclosed to intimate partners, it creates boundaries that are difficult to overcome.
 When women are not aware of the cause of their symptoms and are too embarrassed to disclose details to their physicians, there can be a significant impact to a relationship.

 Help and Hope for Women